Delhi government to restore monuments under its jurisdiction | Law-Order

 These monuments are -- Birji Khan's Tomb in R K Puram, Sector-3; Baradari Qudsia Bagh; Bara Lao Ka Gumbad at Vasant Udhyan; Gol Gumbaz near Lodhi Flyover; and Tomb of Paik at Mukarba Chowk, the statement said.

-''Historical monuments in Delhi symbolise the India's rich heritage over centuries, protecting them will help future generations appreciate India's history better,'' Sisodoa said.
+''Historical monuments in Delhi symbolise India's rich heritage over centuries, protecting them will help future generations appreciate India's history better,'' Sisodia said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)